technomada/cloud-from-scratch/local-node/local-node-raspbian-setup.md

 ```
 - set password
 - set localization / keyboard
-- set wifi connection (if not using ethernet)
+- set wifi connection (if not using ethernet and not already set)
 - enable ssh [if not already enabled from boot ssh file]

 If you're using ssh it's a good idea to set only key based ssh.